keithalewis/math/eebo.md

 This is called a down-and-in barrier option.
 It pays the call if the stock price goes below a specified level at any point before expiration.
-Robert Merton III showed how to price a barrier option assuming constant volatilty in 1976 using the reflection principle for Brownian motion.
+Robert Merton III showed how to price a barrier option assuming constant volatility in 1976 using the reflection principle for Brownian motion.
 BigBank used that to offer them an even cheaper price if they let us know what knock-in barrier they wanted to use.